 Preprocessing

 Data collection is prone to head motion due to the long scan time.
-To remove head motion, images were made deobliqued using AFNI’s 3dWarp program [31].In addition, skull removal and bias field correction was performed FAST tool [32].
-The images were aligned to the standard stereotaxic space (TLRC) by auto_tlrc program of AFNI [31].
+To remove head motion, images were deobliqued using AFNI’s 3dWarp program [31].In addition, skull removal and bias field correction was performed with FAST tool [32].
+For standardization, the images were aligned to the standard stereotaxic space (TLRC) by auto_tlrc program of AFNI [31].

 T1 Mapping

-It was previously reported that Variable Flip Angle (VFA) is a practical alternative to conventional methods providing better precision and speed[33].
+It was previously reported that Variable Flip Angle (VFA) provides a better alternative to conventional methods through improved precision and speed[33].
 Hence, we used VFA with 4 different flip angles (FA)for mapping the spin lattice relaxation time (T1) of each voxel.
-FLASH is an appropriate sequence providing opportunity to imaging in different contrasts[34], allowing enhancement of data through different flip angles.
+FLASH is an appropriate sequence providing opportunity to collect images at different contrasts[34], allowing enhancement of data through different flip angles.
 For this purpose, we collected four FLASH images with varying flip angles (3˚, 5˚, 15˚, 30˚).

 Eq.
-1 demonstrates the intensity value I(x,y,z) observed in the voxel at (x,y,z) coordinates acquired with FLASH sequence.
-The intensity is calculated by tissue characteristics such as magnetization transfer constant (M0), longitudinal relaxation time (T1) and transverse relaxation time (T2) and scanning parameters such as repetition time (TR), echo time (TE) and flip angle (α).
+1 demonstrates the intensity value I(x,y,z) of the voxel at (x,y,z) coordinates acquired with FLASH sequence.
+The intensity is calculated by tissue characteristics such as magnetization transfer constant (M0), longitudinal relaxation time (T1), transverse relaxation time (T2) and scanning parameters such as repetition time (TR), echo time (TE) and flip angle (α).

 Iα(x,y,z)=M0(x,y,z) e-TE/T2*sin(α)(1-e-TR/T1))(1-cos(α) e-TR/T1) (1)

-As the requirement of VFA method, we had collected four images with different flip angles.
-For really small flip angles (e.g. α=3˚) cos(α) approaches to 1 and the equation (1) is reduced to Eq.
+Based on the requirement of VFA method, we collected four images with different flip angles.
+For really small flip angles (e.g. α=3˚) cos(α) approaches to 1, so the equation (1) is reduced to Eq.
 2 [35]:

 Iα(x,y,z)=M0(x,y,z) e-TE/T2*sin(α) (2)